Thermodiagnostics of Flat Roofs

-The physics behind the issue of thermal image inspection of problems related to the moisture is based on the fact that the dry part of the roof (not affected by moisture) is cooled and heated slower than the wet part of the roof insulation.
-Thermal image inspection using a thermal camera during or after sunset (where the roof has been heated throughout the whole time) identifies the moist areas because the dry parts of the roof cool slower than the wet places, which have a higher thermal capacity.
+The physics behind the thermal image inspection of moisture defects is based on the fact that the dry part of the roof cools and heats more slowly than the wet part.
+Thermal image inspection using a thermal camera during or after sunset, when the roof has just been thoroughly heated, aids in the identification of moist areas because the dry parts of the roof cool slower than the wet places, which have a higher thermal capacity.